vicmo123/AI-Class/README.md

 Flocking AI : Demo of the flocking algorithm with boids.

+Shortest Path Exercise : Using A* algorithm, the game find the best path between two points chosen by the player.

 Smoother Movement Exercice : The dot tries to catch the mouse, but with smoother movement using physics.